 - Complete an Applicant Intake Form and submit a copy of your resume.
 This is our indication that you plan to apply.

-- Attend an Applicant Intake Appointment (mandatory if you haven't met with HPA in the past year).
+- Schedule an Applicant Intake Appointment (mandatory if you haven't met with HPA in the past year).
 Contact HPA to schedule.

 - Read through Section I of the Applicant Handbook, provided at the workshop (available to alums on our Applicant Resources website).
 Be sure that you understand the steps and timelines involved.